New Hampshire Superior Court: Jurisdiction

+The Superior Court has a specialized business and commercial court program, the Business and Commercial Dispute Docket (BCD).
+Parties must consent to the BCD's jurisdiction, and the BCD's specialized jurisdiction is limited further to listed case types of a business or commercial nature, with a more than $50,000 amount in controversy at issue.
+BCD cases are subject to a court annexed mediation program.
+The program's first judge, Richard B. McNamara, served this business court docket for 11 years.

 In Grafton, Rockingham and Sullivan Counties, the Family Division has jurisdiction over divorce, custody/support and domestic violence cases.

 Organization

 The Superior Court has one Chief Justice of the Superior Court and up to 28 associate justices.
 Currently, 26 justices sitting in 11 locations in the 10 counties.
 All counties have one courthouse except for Hillsborough County which has two.
 Each court is known by the county which it is located.
 For example: the superior court located in Rockingham County is known as the "Rockingham Superior Court."
 The two Hillsborough superior courts are known as "Hillsborough Superior Court North" (located in Manchester) and "Hillsborough Superior Court South" (located in Nashua).

 The Superior Court is headed by the Chief Justice of the Superior Court which is responsible for the administration of the court.
 The chief justice also recommends marital masters to be nominated and appointed by the governor and council.